 Without adequate detective controls, Coke executives were blind to the security incidents for years – a victim of trusting too much.

 Senior management needs to be non-credulous when it comes to ITAD.
-Trust, but verify.
+Never trust.
+Always verify.